 7614 Mon Mar 11 16:07:34 2019 5-17:50:17

 With the above

-ps command I can see that the process was started 5 days and almost 18 hours ago.
+ps command, at the time of this entry I can see that the process was started 5 days and almost 18 hours ago.
 The daemon has indeed survived five nights of server trouble so far.

 - There is just one chance to consume some of the daily data.
 For example, the number of outstanding shares changes daily, but there is no history or archive of these changes. ↩